 Extrinsic value of the option is one of the components of the total value of the option due to time value and the impact of volatility of the underlying asset.
 This part of the option value does not consider intrinsic value that accounts for the difference between the spot price and exercise price of the underlying security.

 Following hierarchy shows the contributors to the option value and the factors affecting these components:

 - Intrinsic value is impacted by the spot price at the time of maturity, the exercise price of the option, cashflows of the underlying, and the risk-free rate used for discounting

 - This is affected by the time to maturity or the expiry of the option and the volatility of the underlying

 Factors Affecting the Extrinsic Value

-- Time value, also known as the time value of decay, represented by the options greek ‘theta’ and therefore also known as theta decay, exists because the option buyer believes that in the given time to maturity, the price of the underlying might become favorable and therefore, it is believed that longer the time to expiry, greater is the time value
+- Time value, also known as the time value of decay, represented by the options greek ‘theta’ and therefore also known as theta decay, exists because the option buyer believes that in the given time to maturity, the price of the underlying might become favourable and therefore, it is believed that longer the time to expiry, greater is the time value

 - And as the time to expiry keeps on reducing, this value keeps on decaying.
 At the time of expiry, this value is equal to zero, and this is the reason why it is known as the time value of decay

 - Volatility (option greek: ‘vega’) of the underlying has a direct relationship with the extrinsic value too because the buyer of the option buys it to hedge himself, and if he believes that the value of the underlying is not too volatile, he would never be willing to pay the price of purchasing the option.